devlocker/devlocker.github.io/_posts/2015-09-29-profiling-rails-boot-time.md

 This wraps the call to `super` - the actual `require` method - in a call to `Benchmark#realtime` which returns a float of the total time the code block took to execute.
-We add a conditional to print the time and file name if the file takes over a 100ms to load.
+We add a conditional to print the time and file name if the file takes over 100ms to load.
 To get the output sorted simply pipe to `sort`